• Skip to primary navigation

 Do not separate the rolls until after baked.
 I use a large serrated knife to slice all 12 rolls in half while they are still connected, so that I have two large halves.
 Once they come out of the oven you can transfer the whole thing to a cutting board or slice them into their separate sandwiches right from the pan.

 Try other variations.
-There are many variations you can make of these sliders -- pizza, meatball, Philly cheese steak, turkey, etc. I'm hoping to share more with you soon!
+There are many variations you can make of these sliders -- roast beef, meatball sliders, Philly cheese steak, turkey, etc. I'm hoping to share more with you soon!

 hawaiian sandwiches with a buttery poppy seed topping in a pan